 - household contacts of people with lowered immunity.

-Varicella vaccine has been shown to be effective in preventing chicken pox if given within three days and possibly up to five days of contact with an infected person, with earlier administration being preferable.
+Varicella vaccine has been shown to reduce the likelihood of chickenpox in previously unvaccinated people if given within 3 days, and possibly up to 5 days, after contact with an infected person, with earlier administration preferable.
 An injection of zoster immune globulin (ZIG) given within 96 hours of exposure to chickenpox provides immediate but temporary protection against chickenpox and may be recommended if exposure has occurred for individuals at high risk of severe disease or pregnant women who are not immune to chickenpox.
 ZIG is not recommended for otherwise healthy children or adults.
 ZIG will not treat established chickenpox.

 If you have chickenpox you can help stop the spread by washing your hands often and covering your cough or sneeze.
 In Queensland, chickenpox is listed as a contagious condition under the Public Health Act 2005.
 To prevent the spread of chickenpox among children at school or in childcare, parents and caregivers must not send their child to school or childcare if they suspect they have a contagious condition.
-People with chickenpox should be excluded from childcare facilities, schools or work for at least five days after the rash first appears and until dry scabs have replaced all blisters.
+People with chickenpox should avoid going to childcare, schools or work for at least five days after the rash first appears and until dry scabs have replaced all blisters.
 Any contacts with lowered immunity, such as those with leukaemia, should be immediately excluded and referred to their GP or specialist for further advice.

 Get qualified health advice 24/7 for the cost of